nimedev/angularjs-ts/README.md

 npm run watch
 ```

 This task process css files using `PostCSS`.
-All files in `src/styles` folder are compiled in a single file and copy in `client/dist`
+All files in `src/styles` folder are compiled in a single file and copy in `dist`
 folder.
-The `*.css` files in `src/app` folder (also called component styles) are compiled individually in `client/dist/app` folder preserving the file for each component folder with `*.build.css` suffix.
+The `*.css` files in `src/app` folder (also called component styles) are compiled individually in `dist/app` folder preserving the file for each component folder with `*.build.css` suffix.

 :warning: **Important**: Use this script if you only like inspect css files and don't run `dev` script.